pagkly/Zed/Investopedia3/What is an uncle block.md

 What is an uncle block?
 ## What Is an Uncle Block (Cryptocurrency)?

-Uncle blocks are created on [Ethereum](https://www.investopedia.com/terms/e/ethereum.asp)\-based blockchains, and they are similar to Bitcoin's [orphan block](https://www.investopedia.com/terms/o/orphan-block-cryptocurrency.asp).
+Uncle blocks are created on [[Ethereum]](https://www.investopedia.com/terms/e/ethereum.asp)\-based blockchains, and they are similar to Bitcoin's [[orphan block]](https://www.investopedia.com/terms/o/orphan-block-cryptocurrency.asp).

 In a process similar to the way Bitcoin creates orphan blocks, uncle blocks are created when more than one child block is created from a parent block.
 This situation is possible because all the nodes that maintain the ledger are not updated instantaneously when a new block is mined.
 Instead, you may have two blocks mined close together, but only one gets validated across nodes on the ledger.
 The one that is not validated is an uncle block.